The Importance Of Mental Stimulation For Adult Dogs

 Balancing mental and physical exercise

-It's important to strike a balance between mental and physical exercise in your dog's .
+It's important to strike a balance between mental and physical exercise in your dog's daily routine.
 While mental stimulation is crucial, physical exercise is equally important for a dog's overall well-being.
 Consider incorporating activities that challenge their minds and bodies, such as agility training or fetch.
 Balancing both mental and physical exercises ensures your dog remains happy, healthy, and mentally stimulated.

 Environmental Enrichment